What is a Current Transformer?¶

 IoTaWatt will accept many different CTs from different manufacturers.
 While most have some type of markings that can be used as a reference for polarity, there is no universal standard.
 Typically, CTs from the same manufacturer will be consistent with respect to source and load indicators.

-And so it is for the Echun CTs that IoTaWatt, Inc makes available.
+And so it is for the Echun and AccuEnergy CTs that IoTaWatt, Inc makes available.
 When installing, we use the notion of a source and a load.
 The source can be conceptualized as where the power comes from and the load as where the power goes.

 So for the mains, or incoming power to a service, the source would be the meter side, or incoming power feed.
 The load would be the main circuit breaker or fuse side.